-The Corporation has entered into an agreement with a company for the provision of security services which ends August 31, 2022.
-The agreement is not a set amount but rather billed on an hourly basis every month.
+The Corporation has entered into an agreement with a company for the provision of security services which ends August 31, 2023.
+The agreement was not a set amount but rather billed on an hourly basis every month.

-10. Contingent liability:
+9. Contingent liability: